twangodev/cca/src/AP-English-Literature-and-Composition/Assignments/lent-devotional.md

 2. Do you think that peer pressure or friends of other faiths will dishearten you to behave or actin a away that is unlike what Jesus teachers you?
 How will you overcome them?
 Are you personally more likely to concede to their side or will you stand your ground?

     Peer pressure is tough, but I try to stick to my values while respecting others'.
-It's all about balancing my beliefs with the influences around me.
+It's all about balancing my beliefs with the surrounding influences.

 ## Friday, March 1, 2024